Thompson Sampling via Fine-Tuning of LLMs: Experiments

 \section{Experiments}

-We empirically evaluate \gptsft{} across three diverse domains to assess its ability to (A) overcome the saturating performance of fixed generative foundation models without adaptation to posterior PoM, (B) leverage pre-training to accelerate optimization, and (C) scale effectively in batched settings.
-These experiments are designed to validate the theoretical insights from Section~\ref{sec:theory}, particularly the importance of initializing from a strong prior and adapting cautiously toward the posterior PoM.
+We empirically evaluate \gptsft{} across three diverse domains for language models between $0.6$B and $8$B parameters.
 We report the mean and standard error of the \textit{best-seen reward} using $25$ random seeds, defined as the maximum reward observed up to step $t$, i.e., $\max_{t\leq n} r_{x^t}$.
 This metric captures the best solution found so far and is often used in black-box optimization benchmarks.
 Details are in Appendix~\ref{sec:experiment_details}.
+Within a collection of methods covering Bayesian optimization, reinforcement learning, and evolutionary search, \gptsft{} exhibits state-of-the-art sample efficiency and computational efficiency. \gptsft{} can naturally be applied in batched settings, and sample efficiency can be further improved by adjusting the computational effort per round of Bayesian optimization.